Jun 17, 2020, 11:16:18 AM CDT Jul 5, 2022, 9:46:53 AM CDT

 5. Make an activity jar

-Sometimes, it's just hard to decide what to do or kids may argue about which activity is best.
+Sometimes, it's just hard to decide what to do, or kids may argue about which activity is best.
 Take the stress out of it by leaving activities up to chance with a boredom buster jar.
 Have each family member write down activities they would like to do on sheets of paper.
 Activities might include:

 6. Plan an adventure

-• Go to parks or hiking trails
+- Trying our parks or hiking trails

-• Visit historical landmarks or sites
+- Visiting historical landmarks or sites

-• Visit murals in your city
+- Checking out murals in your city

 7. Tackle a project together